-In early November, the People’s Garden of Bushwick Coalition (PGBC) won a $132,000 settlement against the Jones brothers—notorious landlords widely known for their use of predatory tactics to force tenants out of their rent-stabilized units.
+In early November, the People’s Garden of Bushwick Coalition (PGBC) won a $132,000 settlement against the Jones brothers-notorious landlords widely known for their use of predatory tactics to force tenants out of their rent-stabilized units.
 The Jones brothers made money from a simple scheme: purchasing a building, harassing low-income tenants until they felt compelled to leave, and then reselling the building for a hefty profit.
-Soon after purchasing a building, they would begin a campaign of violence against those living in rent-stabilized apartments—threatening to sue anyone who refused a buyout, shutting down elevators so elderly tenants were trapped in their homes, hiring superintendents who intimidated and sexually harassed residents, and commencing unnecessary construction projects designed to transform occupied apartments into essentially unlivable environments.
-As the demand for higher-cost, newly-renovated “luxury” apartments in low-income areas has grown, these practices have become all too familiar for those living in rent-stabilized units.
+Soon after purchasing a building, they would begin a campaign of violence against those living in rent-stabilized apartments-threatening to sue anyone who refused a buyout, shutting down elevators so elderly tenants were trapped in their homes, hiring superintendents who intimidated and sexually harassed residents, and commencing unnecessary construction projects designed to transform occupied apartments into essentially unlivable environments.
+As the demand for higher-cost, newly-renovated “luxury” apartments in low-income areas has grown, it is becoming more and more difficult for those on low incomes to find accommodation.
+One option for them is to work on building a strong credit history, which you can click here to learn how to do, as not having one can be a huge barrier when it comes to passing tenant checks.
+The wealthy Jones brothers taking advantage of those who struggle financially is a huge injustice.
 Our settlement against the Jones brothers was a huge victory for their tenants, but litigation is only one solution to the issue of landlord harassment.

 Community land trusts are one solution that could help maintain affordability and mitigate landlord harassment .
 A community land trust (CLT) is a community-run, nonprofit corporation that purchases a parcel of land on which it develops and stewards affordable housing, commercial businesses, and other community-focused projects.
 Any buildings on that parcel are sold to income-qualifying individuals, nonprofit developers, cooperative housing corporations, or similar entities committed to preserving the building’s affordability, while the underlying land continues to be owned by the nonprofit corporation.
 When buildings on the CLT contain rental units, the CLT itself might retain ownership and act as landlord.